SoftwareAG/adabas-go-api/README.md

 - Read, [Search](.//doc//QUERY.md), Insert, Delete and Update of Adabas records
 - Work with field descriptors and special descriptors like sub-/super-descriptors
-- Work with Adabas TCP/IP layer on Linux, Unix and Windows
+- Work with the Adabas TCP/IP layer on Linux, Unix and Windows
 - Work with Adabas Mainframe using the Entire Network infrastructure
-- Support unicode access of Adabas Unicode fields
+- Support Unicode access of Adabas Unicode fields
 - Work with Adabas Maps, a short name to long name definition
 - Work with Adabas period groups and multiple fields
-- Work with large objects reads and writes
+- Work with large object reads and writes
 - Work with partial large object reads and writes
-- Provide Go structure usage by reflect structure fields to Adabas Map definitions
+- Provide Go structure usage by reflecting structure fields to Adabas Map definitions

 ## Usage

 Inside the code the Adabas Go API can be used importing the Go API.
-Beside the API some small example application are part of the github.
-This examples of the Adabas Go API can be downloaded using the `go get` command:
+Beside the API, some small sample applications are provided in GitHub.
+These examples of the Adabas Go API can be downloaded using the `go get` command:

 ```bash
 go get -u github.com/softwareag/adabas-go-api/adabas
 ```

-You can compile it with the new Adabas TCP/IP interface on Linux,Unix,Windows .
+You can compile it with the new Adabas TCP/IP interface on Linux, Unix and Windows.
 In this case no additional native library is needed.
-Alternively the Adabas local access with Adabas client native libraries can be used.
-The `AdabasClient` installation is prerequisite in this case.
+Alternatively the Adabas local access with Adabas client native libraries can be used.
+The `AdabasClient` installation is a prerequisite in this case.

 ### Enable native library access

-By default the Adabas TCP/IP interface is enabled only.
+By default only the Adabas TCP/IP interface is enabled.
 To enable Adabas Client native link support you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
-If the Adabas environment is sourced, you can define CGO compile flags as follow:
+If the Adabas environment is sourced, you can define CGO compile flags as follows:

-On Unix
+On Unix:

 ```sh
 CGO_CFLAGS=-I${ACLDIR}/inc
 CGO_LDFLAGS=-L${ACLDIR}/lib -ladalnkx -lsagsmp2 -lsagxts3 -ladazbuf
 ```

-On Windows
+On Windows:

 ```bat
 CGO_CFLAGS=-I%ACLDIR%\..\inc
 CGO_LDFLAGS=-L%ACLDIR%\..\bin -L%ACLDIR%\..\lib -ladalnkx
 ```

-The application is build with Adabas Go API like (please note that the tag `adalnk` is needed to enable local IPC access):
+The application is built with Adabas Go API as follows (please note that the tag `adalnk` is needed to enable local IPC access):

 ```go
 go build -tags adalnk application.go